soares-marcio/concertino_player/README.md

 ## How to build

-1. Fork this git repository and clone it to your webserver
+1. Fork and clone this git repository to your webserver (for example, in the `/var/www/` folder)
 2. Fork the [API repository](https://github.com/openopus-org/concertino_api) and clone it as well
 3. Edit the `html/player/js/lib.js` file and change variable values accordingly to your domains
 4. Edit the `html/player/index.html` file and change the Apple Music developer token.
 Learn on how to create one [here](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens).
 Good luck!